Maxihau/Cocktail-Ordering/readme.md

 ## Example procedure
-This chapter shows a detailed example of the process model in CPEE.
-This should be a guideline for a better understanding of processing and handling the data.
+This section provides a detailed walkthrough of the CPEE process model, offering insights into the creation of cocktails.
+It serves as a comprehensive guide for understanding of process models within the CPEE system.
 ### Overview

 ![Screenshot CPEE overview.png](Screenshots%2FScreenshot%20CPEE%20overview.png)

-Looking at the template the process shows the making of two cocktails.
-The first two column represents one cocktail (Negroni & Daiquiri) and the third one is the default one.
+The process depicted in the template involves the creation of two cocktails.
+The first two columns represent individual cocktails (Negroni & Daiquiri), while the third column serves as the default option.

 When using the CPEE tool, there are two important tabs that needed to be viewed before.